 Viewers can still take the following actions:

-- Follow someone using observation mode
+- Follow someone in a file

 - Add or reply to comments on files or prototypes